icastro808/icastro808.github.io/essays/smart-questions.md

 <img width="250px" class="rounded float-start pe-4" src="../img/question.jpg">

-<br><br><br><br>Asking questions is an integral part of growing and developing not only as an individual, but also in one’s career.
+<br><br><br>Asking questions is an integral part of growing and developing not only as an individual, but also in one’s career.
 However, the ability to ask the right questions is a skill in its own right, and one that can greatly influence the quality and effectiveness of the answers you receive.
 Whether you’re seeking advice, explanations, or troubleshooting a problem, knowing how to craft a precise, thoughtful question can significantly increase your chances of getting help that is useful not only to you, but others who may follow in your footsteps.
 In this essay, we will delve into what distinguishes a ‘smart’ question from a ‘not so smart’ one by analyzing two different questions asked on StackOverflow, a popular forum used for programming queries.
-By understanding the benefits of forming and asking smart questions, you can enhance your problem solving skills and contribute more effectively to your professional community.
+By understanding the benefits of forming and asking smart questions, you can enhance your problem solving skills and contribute more effectively to your professional community.<br><br>

 ## What Makes a Question ‘Not So Smart’?
 These ‘not so smart’ questions are typically defined as questions that exhibit the following: